86Box/86box.github.io/index.md

 Downloads
 ---------
 The latest _stable_ version of 86Box is v1.07, which was released on 21 February 2017 and is terribly _outdated_.
 It is instead recommended to use the latest [nightly builds](https://github.com/86Box/86Box#nightly-builds) available from our Jenkins instance, which include all features listed above.
+Also recommended is the [86Box manager](https://github.com/86Box/86BoxManager), our officially endorsed 86Box configuration manager, developed by Overdoze.
+The latest stable version of 86Box manager is 1.0.0.

 System requirements
 -------------------